SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ```

-A special case of literals are literal arrays, which have their own node: `ASTLiteralArrayNode`.
+A special case of literals are literal arrays, which have their own node: `OCLiteralArrayNode`.
 Literal array nodes understand the message `value` as any other literal, returning the literal array instance.
 However, it allows us to access the sub collection of literals using the message `contents`.